Sharp Eigenfunction Bounds on the Torus for large $p$: A sharp argument

 When $2^s\sim N$, we modify the bump function $\eta$ so that $\eta_{Q,s}$ is supported on $|t-\frac{a}{q}|\lesssim N^{-2}$.
 This will not the affect bulk of our analysis.
 It is trivially verified that the supports of $\eta_{Q,s}$ do not overlap.

 We now split the kernel into three pieces.
 For the first, let $\eta_0$ be an appropriate compactly supported bump function that is $1$ near $0$.
 We define

 The first piece of the kernel is supported only around $t=0$.
 We could alter the lower bound on $Q$ to include this portion of the domain in the definition of the $K_{Q,s}$, but we will present a simpler and distinct argument for $K_0$.
-We recall that we identify $[0,1]$ with $S^1$ to make sense of this definition.
+We recall that we identify $[0,1]$ with $S^1$ to make sense of this definition and the dyadic arcs around $0$.
 The cutoff function $\eta_{Q,s}$ is supported in time near rationals with denominator $\sim Q$ at a distance $\sim (N2^s)^{-1}$.
-The error $K_{err}$ defined by a cutoff supported near times that cannot be well approximated by rationals of denominator $\lesssim N$.
+The error $K_{err}$ is defined by a cutoff supported near times that cannot be well approximated by rationals of denominator $\lesssim N$.

 We recall two key inputs from number theory, Dirichlet's Lemma and the sharp bound for the Schr\"odinger propagator for the torus.

 \begin{lemma}[Dirichlet's Lemma] For every $t\in[0,1]$, there exists a $2\leq q \leq N$ and $a$ with $(a,q)=1$ such that $t = \frac{a}{q}+\varphi$, where $|\varphi|\leq \frac{1}{Nq}$.
 If $t$ is near $0$ or $1$, we allow $a=0$ or $1$ respectively. \end{lemma}